BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-JSON-Constructs/README.md

 for this effort.
 I Have managed to get the file to read just fine once I set it up so no newline characters are involved.

 # :red_circle:Whoa!
 I just added those newline characters back into the json file and it still works fine.
-What ever the original cause it went away.
+I'm sure the problem was just me.
+That;'s why I do these SelfEds.